 Most Foodservices courses are available to Arts and Sciences students, unless a restriction is noted.
-A minimum grade of "C-" is required in most prerequisite courses, several courses require a minimum of "C".
+Courses restricted to Nutrition and Food Service Management Program students are identified in the course descriptions.
+A minimum "C" grade is required in most prerequisite courses; several courses require a minimum "C" grade.